 - Mozzarella is a cow’s milk cheese that is delicious with salads and sandwiches as well as on pastas and pizzas.

 - Light spreadable cheese is a creamy, smooth mild cow’s milk cheese that typically comes in wedges and in a variety of flavors.
 A single-wrapped portion makes an easy, fuss-free, take-along snack on its own.
-Or, depending on the Phase you’re on, enjoy it on whole-grain crackers, spread into celery sticks, or in a sandwich.
+Or, depending on the Phase you’re on, enjoy it with veggie sticks or whole-grain crackers.

 - Parmesan is a hard, full-flavored cheese that is at its best when freshly grated.
 Use it in pasta dishes, on salads, and for topping soups and stews.
-Look for Parmigiana-Reggiano.
+One of the best tasting is Parmigiana-Reggiano.
 It’s more expensive and should used in moderation because it is not available in reduced-fat versions, but it is well worth the price for it’s remarkable flavor.
-Once the cheese is gone, the rind can be added to soups to increase flavor.
+Buy it in wedges; then, once it's gone, the rind can be added to soups to increase flavor.

 - Part-skim ricotta is a smooth cheese that resembles cottage cheese but is sweeter-tasting and has four times more calcium.
 Part-skim ricotta has all the flavor of the whole-milk version but 40 percent less fat.
-Because of its sweet flavor, ricotta cheese is a great ingredient in dessert recipes, such as our Phase 1 ricotta crèmes.
+Because of its sweet flavor, ricotta cheese is an ideal ingredient in dessert recipes, such as our Phase 1 ricotta crèmes.

 - Part-skim string cheese makes for a delicious and easy on-the-go snack.